- Cardiorespiratory

 building a model of the arm, they will learn its basic anatomy and how

-muscles, particularly the bicep and tricep, function in relationship
+muscles, particularly the biceps and triceps, function in relationship

 to bones.